×

 Care of Meadow Saffron and St. Augustine Grass

-Care of Meadow Saffron and St. Augustine Grass include pruning, fertilizers, watering etc. Meadow Saffron pruning is done no pruning required and St. Augustine Grass pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Meadow Saffron and St. Augustine Grass include pruning, fertilizers, watering etc. Meadow Saffron pruning is done and St. Augustine Grass pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Meadow Saffron needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer St. Augustine Grass needs Lots of watering and in winter, it needs Average Water.